 Microsuede is a tightly woven fabric made from plant or synthetic materials.
 In look and feel it greatly resembles suede, without the cost, animal-impact, or uncleanability.

-Here’s the recipe for my Sal Suds spray to which I refer in the video:
+Here’s the recipe for my All-Purpose Cleaning Spray with Sal Suds to which I refer in the video:

-- Sal Suds Spray Fill a spray bottle with a quart of water.
+- Fill a spray bottle with 1 quart (1L) of water.
 Add 1 Tbsp.
-Sal Suds.
+(15 mL) Sal Suds.
 (The water goes in first, or else you’ll be fighting the outpouring of bubbles if you try to fill it after the Sal Suds.)

 Also, always test your fabric in an inconspicuous spot to make sure of color-fastness.
 Let your test spot dry before proceeding.

 - Dilutions Cheat Sheet for Dr. Bronner’s Liquid Castile Soap

 - Sal Suds or Castile Soap – Which to Use?

 Sal Suds cleaner shows >60% biodegradation after 28 days per ISO 14593